 Living a healthy lifestyle through proper diet, exercise, and limiting alcohol and tobacco use is important but won’t reduce the burden of environmentally-linked diseases.
 Additional changes must be made to reduce exposure to chemicals linked with health consequences including cancer, birth defects, reproductive problems, and more.
 Minimizing exposure to chemicals linked with negative health impacts can lessen the burden of disease and improve public health.

-While many states have passed restrictions on specific chemicals, the national Toxic Substances Control Act (TSCA), has not been updated since it was passed in 1976.
 Scientists are increasingly demonstrating links between environmental exposures and human health impacts.
-Known or suspected carcinogens and endocrine disrupting chemicals have been detected in our air, water, soil, food, and consumer products.
+Known or suspected carcinogens and endocrine-disrupting chemicals have been detected in our air, water, soil, food, and consumer products.
 The CDC’s biomonitoring studies show hundreds of synthetic chemicals in the blood and urine of average American citizens,[i] while federal agency reports calculate that complete health screening data is available for only approximately 7% of over 84,000 chemicals currently registered for use.[ii]

-Let’s Talk Prevention for Patients: Learn basic steps to reduce toxic exposures, find tips to choose safer alternatives to toxic products, and view or download the tri-fold brochure.
+Let’s Talk Prevention Community Brochures: Learn basic steps to reduce toxic exposures, find tips to choose safer alternatives to toxic products, and view or download the tri-fold brochure.

 Let’s Talk Prevention for Health Professionals: Read advice on discussing environmental exposures with patients and review a list of potential questions to ask in determining environmental exposure histories.
 Download the complete booklet for health professionals, which summarizes exposure sources, classifications, scientific evidence linking exposure and effect for many common chemicals.

 Common Chemicals of Concern: Browse common chemicals by name.
 Descriptions include sources of exposure and tips to avoid the most common chemicals.